AviatrixSystems/Docs/HowTos/transit_firenet_azure_native_spokes_workflow.rst

 =========================================================
-Transit FireNet Workflow for Azure
+Transit FireNet Workflow for Azure Native Spoke VNets
 =========================================================

 Aviatrix Transit FireNet allows you to deploy firewalls functions for the Aviatrix Multi-Cloud Transit architecture.
 With Transit FireNet feature, the Firewall Network (FireNet) function is integrated into the Aviatrix Transit gateway.